jz393/jz393.github.io/writing/8-quiet-second-love.md

 with you, the present is frozen
 in cycles of stories and sketches

-maybe we’ll be Romeo and Juliet forever
+we can be Romeo and Juliet forever
 into the midlife and beyond
 i’ll take anything
 as long as i have you